GET HELP

 Need Legal Help?

-Volunteer Lawyers Project represents the people of Greater Boston and low-income landlords of 2-3 family homes statewide.
+Volunteer Lawyers Project represents low-income people of Greater Boston by providing free civil legal assistance.
 Our work is possible thanks to our staff and a strong team of volunteers.
 We stand ready to provide you with legal help.
 To find out if you qualify, read through the information below.

 Request Legal Assistance Online